rajghosh06-dev/Pollution-Drift-Predictor/WEEK1/README.md

 ```
 WEEK1/
+├── notebooks/
-├── week1_analysis.ipynb       # Jupyter notebook with EDA and visualizations
+│   └── week1_model_exploration.ipynb   # EDA and baseline modeling
+├── Documentation Week1.docx            # Summary document
-├── data.csv                   # Kaggle dataset used
+├── Documentation Week1.pdf             # Exported version
 ├── README.md                           # Summary of Week 1 work (You're here)
 ```

 ---

 ## 🔮 Future Work

-- Use SO₂ and NO₂ as input features for regression modeling in Week 2
+- Refine feature selection and data cleaning in Week 2
-- Train and evaluate a pollution prediction model
+- Train and evaluate improved regression models using SO₂ and NO₂
+- Log metrics and visualizations for reviewer clarity
-- Deploy the model via Streamlit in Week 3
+- Deploy the final model via Streamlit in Week 3
 - Explore geospatial mapping and seasonal drift simulation

 ---